Last Updated on September 20, 2023

 Ready to Visit the Blowing Rock?

-A visit to the Blowing Rock is as much as a prerequisite for exploring Western North Carolina as other icons like Biltmore Estate or the aforementioned Chimney Rock.
+A visit to the Blowing Rock is as much a prerequisite for exploring Western North Carolina as other icons like Biltmore Estate or the aforementioned Chimney Rock.
 The mix of physics magic and long history are enough to draw anyone to this place, but those views of the Johns River Gorge are what keep us coming back for more!

 If you’ve visited the Blowing Rock, we’d love to know about your experiences.
 Let us know in the comments or by email and keep the conversation going.
 In case you haven’t made it out here yet, we hope you do soon!